 ESSA's next-generation Aniten compounds are based on the binding scaffold in the first-generation drugs and appear to retain the specific binding and NTD inhibition of the AR.
 However, they have demonstrated an ability to improve upon a number of attributes of the first-generation compound, EPI-506.
-In several in vitro assay measuring inhibition of AR transcriptional activity, these drugs have demonstrated more potency than EPI-506 or its active metabolite, EPI-002.
-In addition, the compounds have been modified in an effort to reduce metabolic vulnerabilities.
-Lastly, the compounds are designed to improve upon the pharmaceutical properties of EPI-506, including in the areas of formulation, stability and ease of manufacture, to enable a more efficient and cost-effective formulation approach.
-The Aniten program is currently at the IND lead-selection stage with IND and CTA filings expected to occur in the first half of calendar 2019.
+In in vitro assays measuring inhibition of AR transcriptional activity, these drugs demonstrate more than 10 times greater potency than EPI-506 or its active metabolite, EPI-002.
+In addition, the compounds demonstrate resistance to metabolism, which is indicative of longer half-lives.
+Lastly, the compounds are designed to improve upon the pharmaceutical properties of EPI-506 with respect to ease of manufacture, drug product stability, and likelihood of commercially viability.
+The Aniten program is currently at the IND lead-selection stage with IND and CTA filings expected to occur an estimated 9-12 months after a candidate is nominated.